Planning an upgrade

 - The upgrade process will overwrite all prior or current versions of apps and add-ons, and it will inherit any configuration changes and files saved in the app

 /local/data/ui/nav/default.xml.oldso that local overrides do not hide newly delivered content in the navigation menu.

-- The upgrade process does not overwrite a newer version of an app or add-on.
+- The upgrade process will not overwrite a newer version of an app or add-on.

-- An app or add-on that was disabled in the prior version remains disabled after the upgrade.
+- An app or add-on that was disabled in the prior version will remain disabled after the upgrade.

-- A deprecated app or add-on is disabled automatically by the installer.
+- A deprecated app or add-on will be disabled automatically.
 The deprecated app or add-on must be manually removed from the Enterprise Security installation.
-An alert displays in Messages and identifies all deprecated items.
+An alert will display in Messages and identify all deprecated items.